 The dissertation entitled "Research and fabrication of metamaterials with localized magnetic fields for wireless power transfer systems operating in the MHz range" was carried out at the Graduate University of Science and Technology and the Institute of Materials Science, Vietnam Academy of Science and Technology.
-The research focused on designing and fabricating metamaterials with localized magnetic fields for WPT systems in the MHz range, aiming to enhance system efficiency, transmission distance, and adaptability in conductive environments or flexible configurations.
-Key findings have been published in four SCIE-indexed international journals, two national journals, and one national scientific conference proceeding.
+This dissertation focused on designing and fabricating MMs with localized magnetic fields for WPT systems in the MHz range, aiming to improve efficiency, transmission distance, and applicability in practical scenarios-such as operation in conductive environments and flexible system configurations (bendable, rollable, or foldable).
+The results have been published in 4 SCIE-indexed journals, 2 national journals, and 1 national conference proceeding.